 These robustness certificates can be formalized as a binary function.
 A certifier $C_f$ for model $f_\theta$ is defined as

 The value of $C_f(x)$ is $1$ if the certifier can prove the absence of adversarial samples within $S(x)$, and $0$ otherwise.

-There are several different approaches how to compute these robustness guarantees.
-Complete methods, for example, based on SMT solvers~\cite{huang2017safety, pulina2010abstraction}, MILP solvers~\cite{tjeng2018evaluating}, or branch and bound methods \cite{katz2017reluplex}, can exactly solve \cref{eq:certification} for small models.
+There are several different approaches to compute these robustness guarantees.
+Complete methods, e.g., based on SMT solvers~\cite{huang2017safety, pulina2010abstraction}, MILP solvers~\cite{tjeng2018evaluating}, or branch and bound \cite{katz2017reluplex}, can solve \cref{eq:certification} for small models.
 However, exactly solving the certification problem is NP complete~\cite{katz2017reluplex}, which led to the introduction of sound, but incomplete methods.
-These certifiers under-approximate the network robustness, guaranteeing the absence of adversarial samples if $C_f(x) = 1$, but allowing for false negatives where $C_f(x) = 0$ even though there are no actual adversarial samples.
+These certifiers under-approximate the network robustness, guaranteeing the absence of adversarial samples if $C_f(x) = 1$, but allowing for false negatives when $C_f(x) = 0$, even though there are no adversarial samples.

-For these incomplete methods, the key challenge is a trade-off in precision (i.e., to be ``as complete as possible'') and computational scaling to large model sizes.
+For these incomplete methods, the key challenge is a trade-off in precision (i.e., to be ``as complete as possible'') and computational scaling to larger model sizes.
 Common approaches are, for example, based on linear programming~\cite{salman2019convex}, polyhedral relaxations~\cite{singh2019abstract, lorenz2021robustness, gehr2018ai2}, semi-definite programming~\cite{raghunathan2018semidefinite}, Lipschitz continuity~\cite{leino2021globally}, or randomized smoothing~\cite{lecuyer2019certified, cohen2019certified}.